 - Vaginal yeast infection

 Let your provider know if you experience any side effects.
 Do not cut back or stop taking your medicine without taking with your doctor.

 Antibiotics kill the bacteria that cause PID.
 But they also kill other types of helpful bacteria in your body.
 This can cause diarrhea or vaginal yeast infections in women.

 Probiotics are small organisms found in yogurt and some supplements.
 Probiotics are thought to help friendly bacteria grow in your gut.
 This may help prevent diarrhea.
 However, studies are mixed about the benefits of probiotics.

 You can try eating yogurt with live cultures or taking supplements to help prevent side effects.
-Be sure to tell your doctor if you take any supplements.
+Be sure to tell your provider if you take any supplements.

 Prevent Future Infections with Safe sex